Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 Fig.~\ref{fig:physical} shows the video frames in our evaluation.
 Both videos with and without patches contain around 430 frames.
 80\% of the frames with patches successfully caused the targeted misclassification.
 We increase the length of the detection box to 142 as the physical patch occupies more pixels in the images than the digital patch~\cite{brown2017adversarial}.

-As before, we evaluate the effectiveness of \sysname (using masking and image inpainting) in terms of robust accuracy, mitigation success recall and mitigation FPR.
+As before, we evaluate the effectiveness of \sysname in terms of robust accuracy, mitigation success recall and mitigation FPR.
 The results are shown in Table~\ref{tab:physical-res}.

 \emph{Robust accuracy.} Unlike the previous evaluation on digital patch, we can see from Table~\ref{tab:physical-res} that a low masking percentage is able to yield a high robust accuracy for the physical attack (this is low for the evaluation on digital patch).
-This is because the perturbations in the physical patch are more susceptible to masking and inpainting compared with the digital patch that is directly applied to the image.
+This is because the perturbations in the physical patch are more susceptible to masking and recovery compared with the digital patch that is directly applied to the image.
 Perturbations in the physical patch need to undergo camera transformations, which makes the perturbations more amenable to being mitigated by \sysname.
 Thus, even a low masking percentage in \sysname is able to effectively mitigate the physical patch attack.

 In addition, the robust accuracy from 75\% and 100\% masking is lower than that from 50\%, which is unlike the trend in the previous evaluation for digital patches.
-This is because the detection box is larger, and hence a higher masking percentage means a lot of image pixels are masked for inpainting.
-The quality of the inpainted image {degrades} when the masking area is large, and thus the network is unable to infer the correct label for the inpainted image.
+This is because the detection box is larger, and hence a higher masking percentage means more contents are masked for the GAN to recover, which leads to degraded quality of the recovered images and thus the DNN is unable to infer the correct label.
 Therefore, 50\% masking yields the highest robust accuracy of 95.32\%.

 \emph{Mitigation FPR} yielded by \sysname ranges from 1.15\% to 5.52\%.
 Similar to the digital patch, the FPR is higher when the masking percentage is higher.

 \emph{Mitigation success recall} yielded by \sysname ranges from 86.84\% to 95.91\%.
 The trend is similar to that of digital patch, i.e., the success recall is low when the masking percentage is low (and vice versa).